Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Mitigating Harms from Open-Weight Models: the Role of Developers and Distributors

 \subsubsection{\textbf{Training Data Curation}}

-\textbf{Current evidence suggests that data filtering is a useful intervention for mitigating harmful content generation capabilities.} Filtering content from training data related to harmful topics helps developers train models with minimal knowledge of such content \citep{maini2025safety, o2025deep, nichol2021glide}.
-While the relationship between training data filtering, model capabilities, and resistance to harmful fine-tuning is not yet fully understood in diffusion models, filtering NSFW content from training data is recognized as a key defense against AIG-NCII \citep{NIST_ID012_2024, NIST_ID012_2024}.
-A model trained on NSFW-filtered data can always be taught to generate NSFW content after enough fine-tuning, but removing NSFW content from training data substantially increases barriers to misuse by requiring users to fine-tune new NSFW capabilities into a model before it can be misused \citep{o2025deep, nichol2021glide}.
+\textbf{Training data curation is well-precedented, and current evidence suggests that it is a useful intervention for mitigating harmful content generation capabilities.} Filtering content from training data related to harmful topics is a well-precedented way to train models with minimal knowledge of such content \citep{nichol2021glide, StableDiffV2Release2022, maini2025safety, o2025deep}.
+While the relationship between training data filtering, model capabilities, and resistance to harmful fine-tuning is not yet fully understood in diffusion models, filtering NSFW content from training data is recognized as a key defense against AIG-NCII \citep{NIST_ID012_2024, thorn2024safety}.
+A model trained on NSFW-filtered data can always be taught to generate NSFW content after enough fine-tuning \citep{cretu2025evaluating}, but removing NSFW content from training data substantially increases barriers to misuse by requiring users to fine-tune new NSFW capabilities into a model before it can be misused \citep{o2025deep, nichol2021glide}.
 Dataset curation can also be an important point of harm remediation in machine learning research, as some datasets used in open science contain non-consensually obtained datasets of NSFW content \citep{Cintaqia2025Stop}.

 \textbf{Some approaches to filtering NSFW data can be insufficient to prevent misuse, as suggested by Wan2.x.} While filtering reduces the ease of misuse, it can be insufficient.
 For example, in the Wan 2.1 technical report, Alibaba reported to ``systematically evaluate and filter inappropriate content based on computed NSFW scores in all training data'' with no additional details provided.
-However, given the model's documented popularity for NSFW content generation (see \Cref{sec:patterns}), this filtering appears not to have been a strong safeguard.
+However, given the model's documented popularity for NSFW content generation (see Section~\ref{sec:patterns}), this filtering appears not to have been a strong safeguard.
 Due to a lack of additional public information about how Alibaba filtered NSFW content, it is not possible to critically assess the effectiveness of their specific approach to NSFW data filtering.\footnote{We contacted Alibaba, asking for comment and additional details, but received no reply.} However, we can turn to image diffusion models for a notable empirical success story of data filtering.